Scott-Devine/CloudMELT/README.md

 ## Prerequisites

 1. A correctly-configured AWS account
   You will need an AWS account set up to run Toil jobs.
-First, follow the directions in the Toil documentation in the section entitled ["Preparing your AWS environment"][toil_aws_prep] Note that if the account you're using does not have full administrative privileges then you may need to ask your AWS administrator to grant you a number of IAM privileges before you will be able to launch AWS clusters with Toil.
+First, follow the directions from the Toil documentation, specifically the section entitled ["Preparing your AWS environment"][toil_aws_prep] Note that if the account you're using does not have full administrative privileges then you may need to ask your AWS administrator to grant you a number of IAM privileges before you will be able to launch AWS clusters with Toil.